 Each Series (as defined in "Summary of the Programme") of the Notes in bearer form ("Bearer Notes") will be represented on issue by a temporary global note (each a "Temporary Global Note") or a permanent global note (each a "Permanent Global Note"), and will be sold in an "offshore transaction" within the meaning of Regulation S") under the United States Securities Act of 1933, as amended (the "Securities Act").
-Interests in Temporary Global Notes generally will be exchangeable for interests in Permanent Global Notes (together with the Temporary Global Notes, the "Global Notes"), or if so stated in the relevant Pricing Supplement, definitive Notes ("Definitive Notes"), after the date falling of 40 days after the later of the commencement of the offering and the relevant serve date of such Servise, upon certification as to non-U.S. beneficial ownership.
+Interests in Temporary Global Notes (genter with the transporary Global Notes, the "Global Notes"), or if so stated in the relevant Pricing Supplement, definitive Notes ("Definitive Notes"), and will be exchangeable for interests in Temporary Global Notes (act of under Securities Act").
+Interests in Temporary Global Notes, the "Global Notes", or if so stated in the relevant Pricing Supplement, definitive Notes ("Definitive Notes"), and will be exchangeable for Definitive Notes ("Definitive Notes") and the relevant size date of such Series, upon certification as to non-U.S. beneficial ownership.
 Interests in Permanent Global Notes will be exchangeable for Definitive Notes in whole but not in part as described under "Summary of Provisions Relating to the Notes while in Global Form".

-The Notes of each Series to be issued in registered Notes" and which are sold in an "offshore transaction" within the meaning of Regulation S ("Unrestricted Notes") will initially be represented by a permanent registered (plobal note certificate (each a "Global Note Certificate") without interest coupons, which may be deposited on the relevant issue date (a) in the case of a Series intended to be cleared through Euroclear Bank SA/NV ("Euroclear") and/or Clearstream Banking S.A.("Clearstream"), with a common depositary on behalf of Euroclear and/or Clearstream or (b) in the case of a Series intended to be cleared through the Central Moneymarkets Unit Service (the "CMU"), operated by the Hong Kong Monetary Authority (the "HKMA"), with a sub-custodian for the CMU, and (c) in the case of a Series intended to be cleared through a clearing system other than, or in addition to, Euroclear and/or Clearstream and/or the CMU, or delivered outside a clearing system, as agreed between the Issuer and the relevant Dealer.
+The Notes of each Series to be issued in registered form ("Registered Notes") and which are sold in an "offshore transaction" within the meaning of Regulation S ("Unrestricted Notes") will initially be represented by a permanent registered global note certificate (each a "Global Note Certificate") without interest coupons, which may be deposited on the relevant issue date (a) in the case of a Series intended to be cleared through Euroclear Bank SA/NV ("Euroclear") and/or Clearstream Banking S.A.("Clearstream"), with a common depositary on behalf of Euroclear and/or Clearstream or (b) in the case of a Series intended to be cleared through the Central Moneymarkets Unit Service (the "CMU"), operated by the Hong Kong Monetary Authority (the "HKMA"), with a sub-custodian for the CMU, and (c) in the case of a Series intended to be cleared through a clearing system other than, or in addition to, Euroclear and/or Clearstream and/or the CMU, or delivered outside a clearing system, as agreed between the Issuer and the relevant Dealer.
 The provisions governing the exchange of interests in Global Notes for other Global Notes and Definitive Notes are described in "Summary of Provisions Relating to the Notes while in Global Form".